keenanromain/DecemberCal/README.md

 - Optional notes and numeric fields
 - End time must be after start

-This ensures **all malformed requests are rejected early**.
+This ensures that all malformed requests are rejected early.

+### Database Migrations

+Migrations occur during runtime with `services/write-service-tes/entrypoint.sh`.
+Any outstanding database migrations are triggered via `npx prisma migrate deploy`.

-🧪 Health Check
+### Health Check

+`GET /healthz`

+Returns the following when healthy

-GET /healthz → { "status": "ok", "service": "write-service" }
+`{ "status": "ok", "service": "write-service" }`
-Key Technical Merits

-Clear separation of concerns

-Strong schema validation via Zod

-Prisma’s type-safe database access

-Zero downtime rebuild via Docker

-Direct integration with read-service SSE

-Consistent error handling across endpoints

-The write-service ensures that every write is safe, validated, and broadcasted.
+---
 ## Frontend
 This frontend service is a modern, production-ready single-page application built with React, Vite, and Chakra UI, packaged for deployment via Docker and served in production by NGINX.
 The application renders a December-based calendar UI, displays events streamed from backend services, and provides interfaces for creating, editing, and deleting events with real-time updates.